 Tables 4, 5, and 6 list sidewalk gaps on arterial and collector streets in High Priority Areas for Walking Investments.
-These seven miles of missing sidewalk are suitable for stand-alone projects and would enhance access for people walking to destinations on these corridors.
-In addition to listing gaps suitable for stand-alone projects, Appendix A lists sidewalk gaps that overlap planned multi-use paths and sidewalk gaps that are most suitable to be constructed in conjunction with street reconstruction projects, transitway developments, or land use redevelopment.
+These seven miles of missing sidewalk have greatest potential as candidates to further analyze for standalone projects that would enhance access for people walking to destinations on these corridors.
+Appendix A lists all sidewalk gaps in High Priority Areas for Walking Investments, including gaps that overlap planned multiuse paths and sidewalk gaps that are more suitable to be constructed in conjunction with street reconstruction projects, transitway developments, or land use redevelopment.